David Campbell Bannerman: UKIP: 2004–2011

-Conservative: 2011–present
+Conservative: 2011–2026

 Campbell Bannerman returned to the Conservative Party on 24 May 2011 and sat with the European Conservatives and Reformists group as a Conservative MEP in the European Parliament until the end of his term in 2019.
 From 2014 he served as chairman of the Parliament's delegation to Iraq.
 In July 2018, while commenting on media suggestions that British fighters for the Islamic State should be tried under treason laws, he additionally suggested that treason laws should cover British citizens with "extreme loyalty" to the European Union.
 This comment led to widespread criticism: Labour Party MP Virendra Sharma said he was "suggesting putting the knife into free speech" and European Parliament Brexit representative Guy Verhofstadt calling his comments "insane".

 In 2023, it was reported that he intended to seek the Conservative nomination for South Norfolk at the 2024 general election.
 As a supporter of Boris Johnson this caused controversy among the local association.
 Later in the year Poppy Simister-Thomas was selected as the candidate.
 In the general election, the seat went Labour in the landslide.